jooapa/ByteBrother/README.md

 - [ ] System Settings Changes: Monitor changes to system settings, preferences, and configurations.

-- [ ] Clipboard Activity: Track items copied to the clipboard, including text, images, or files.
+- [ ] System Events: Monitor system events such as logins, logouts, shutdowns, and application launches.

 - [ ] Software Installations/Uninstallations: Record when new software is installed or existing software is removed from the system.